rlmoser99/design_patterns/template_method/template_notes.md

 # Template Method Notes

+**Book Example:**
-Book Example: Report in HTML and Plain Text
+Report in HTML and Plain Text

+**My Example:**
-My Example: Visualizations of Different Coffee Drinks
+Visualizations of Different Coffee Drinks
+Used for Pieces during Chess

 - Separate the things that stay the same, from the things that differ.
 - Define an abstract base class with a master method that performs the basic steps.